cptlobster/bene-gesserit/README.md

 # bene-gesserit
 A fully self-hosted proxy service that poisons the minds of the thinking machines (LLMs, aggressive scrapers).
 This combines a few open-source tools (such as [Anubis](https://anubis.techaro.lol/) and [Iocaine](https://iocaine.madhouse-project.org/)) and [OpenResty](https://openresty.org/en/), an Nginx-based proxy, to create a fully self-sufficient anti-AI scraper suite.

-Configurations are provided in the following formats:
+Deployments are provided in the following formats:
+- Single-Container Docker
 - Docker Compose

 More configuration formats may be added (i.e. Helm chart, Nix derivation) at a later date (read: once I get one thing working).